NEONScience/NEON-Data-Skills/tutorials/R/eddy-covariance/diel-cycle-flux/flux-diel-cycle.md

 There are five levels of data contained in the eddy flux bundle.
 For full details, refer to the <a href="https://data.neonscience.org/documents/10179/2403599/NEON.DOC.004571vC/4c72353a-35fb-1136-ef9f-cbdc514711ad" target="_blank">NEON algorithm document</a>.

 In this tutorial we will only be focusing on Level 4 (`dp04`) flux data products; however, additional data products from Level 0' (`dp0p`) calibrated raw data to Level 3 (`dp03`) spatially interpolated vertical profiles used to derive the storage flux are available in the EC bundled HDF5 files.
-Information can be found on the <a href="<a href="https://data.neonscience.org/data-products/DP4.00200.001" target="_blank">NEON algorithm document</a>" target="_blank">NEON Bundled data product - eddy covariance</a> webpage.
+Information can be found on the <a href="<a href="https://data.neonscience.org/data-products/DP4.00200.001" target="_blank">NEON algorithm document</a> webpage.
 The  <a href="https://www.neonscience.org/resources/learning-hub/tutorials/eddy-data-intro" target="_blank">Introduction to working with NEON eddy flux data</a> tutorial dives into additional detail regarding the other data product levels, but this tutoiral will focus exclusively on flux data.

 To extract the `dp04` data from the HDF5 files and merge them into a single table, we'll use the `stackEddy()` function.
 We provide the function to input arguments, `filepath` and `level`.
 The `filepath` will be the file directory (`dirFile`) used for the data download via `zipsByProduct()` combined with the `filestoStack00200` folder created by the function.
 To grab just the flux data products `level = dp04`: